-The Company leased lab space in Salt Lake City, UT.
-Under a five-year lease, the term of which commenced in November 2019.
-The lease included an option for the Company to extend the lease one additional period of 60 months.
-The company has not exercised this option.
-The lessor may terminate the lease if the Company is in default as defined in the original lease agreement.
-The Company does not have the ability to early terminate the lease.
+The Company leased lab space in Salt Lake City, UT, under a five-year lease, the term of which commenced in November 2019.
 The Company has measured its right-of-use assets and lease liabilities based on lease terms ending in October 2024.

 The Company leased lab space in New York City, NY under an initial three-month lease, the term of which commenced in February 2019.
-The lease originally renewed automatically at the end of the initial three-month term for an additional two-month period if neither party terminated the lease.
-In January 2022 the Company signed an amendment extending the lease through December 31, 2022.
-Either party could originally terminate the lease at the end of the initial three-month term and at the end of all subsequent renewal periods, however, after the most recent Amendment, only the lessor may terminate the agreement for cause as detailed in the original agreement.
 The Company has classified this lease as a short-term lease as the Company concluded that the noncancelable terms of this lease was less than one year at the commencement and none of the Company's renewals or amendments were for additional noncancelable terms greater than one year.

 The Company leased lab space in St. Petersburg, FL from under an initial one-year term, the term of which commenced in January 2022.
-The lease originally renewed at the Company's option for a maximum of six, one month-terms at the end of the lease.
-In June 2022 the Company signed an amendment extending the lease through January 31, 2024.
-The lessor may terminate the lease if the Company is in default as defined in the original lease agreement.
-The Company does not have the ability to early terminate the lease.
 The Company has classified this lease as a short-term lease as the Company concluded that the noncancelable terms of this lease was less than one year at the commencement and none of the Company's renewals or amendments were for additional noncancelable terms greater than one year.

 The Company leased office space in New York City, NY under an initial month-to-month term, the term of which commenced in June 2018.
 The lease did not have termination or formal renewal options however the Company can renew their spaces if they are still needed and are still available at the end of the term.
-In May 2022 the Company signed an amendment extending the lease through March 31, 2023.
 The Company has classified this lease as a short-term lease as the Company concluded that the noncancelable terms of this lease was less than one year at the commencement and none of the Company's renewals or amendments were for additional noncancelable terms greater than one year.